felsweg/pseudo-asm-javascript/README.md

-# Virtual Assembly Interpreter in Javascript (VASM)
+# Virtual Assembler Interpreter in Javascript (VASM)

-This project implements a fictional assembly language interpreter in javascript.
-The main purpose of this project is to get acquainted with (toy) assembly languages, and the concepts behind it.
+This project implements a fictional assembler language interpreter in javascript.
+The main purpose of this project is to get acquainted with (toy) assembler languages, and the concepts behind it.

 ![vasm animation](media/vasm.gif)